brokyo/seeker_ii/README.md

 - Grid (128)

 **Recommended**
 - Arc — Seeker has a lot of configurability.
 The Arc makes that configurability pleasant.
-Encoders mapped to different significant figures for high-resolution control and realtime performability.
+Encoders 2 > 4 are mapped to different significant figures for high-resolution control and realtime performability.
 - [Seeker TouchDesigner tox](lib/etc/td_components) — Seeker connects fairly naturally to TouchDesigner and enables a kind of visual painting that I think is a lot of fun.
 I've included toxs for each type of output.
 More on this further down.

 **Optional**